ioccc-src/winner/2012/README.md

 >	<https://www.ioccc.org/>

-Use make to compile entries.
-It is possible that on non-Unix / non-Linux systems the makefile needs to be changed.
+Use `make` to compile entries.
+It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
 See the Makefile for details.

-Read over the makefile for compile/build issues.
+Read over the Makefile for compile/build issues.
 Your system may require certain changes (add or remove a library, add or remove a #define).

 Some ANSI C compilers are not quite as good as they should be.
 If